strapi/strapi/docs/3.0.0-beta.x/content-api/api-endpoints.md

 ]
 ```

-## GET `/restaurants/count`
+## Count entries

-Returns the count of restaurants matching the query filters.
+Returns the count of entries matching the query filters.
 You can read more about parameters [here](./parameters.md).

 **Example response**